lyjacky11/CarDealershipSimulator2/README.md

 - User-friendly prompts and messages

-- All filter and sort commands working as intended
+- All commands (and filter/sort) working as intended

 - File I/O and exceptions implemented (reads from a text file)